aalto-speech/morfessor/docs/source/cmdtools.rst

 ``--max-epochs <int>``
     Hard maximum of epochs in training
 ``--nosplit-re <regexp>``
-    if the expression matches the two surrounding characters, do not allow splitting (default None) ``--online-epochint <int>``
+    If the expression matches the two surrounding characters, do not allow splitting (default None) ``--online-epochint <int>``
-    epoch interval for online training (default 10000) ``--viterbi-smoothing <float>``
+    Epoch interval for online training (default 10000) ``--viterbi-smoothing <float>``
-    additive smoothing parameter for Viterbi training and segmentation (default 0)
+    Additive smoothing parameter for Viterbi training and segmentation (default 0).
 ``--viterbi-maxlen <int>``
-    maximum construction length in Viterbi training and segmentation (default 30)
+    Maximum construction length in Viterbi training and segmentation (default 30)